 Sector and concentration risks - A portfolio may carry higher risk of loss to the extent it or its underlying ETFs are significantly composed of assets in a particular sector, issuer, group of issuers, country, group of countries, region, market, industry, or asset class.
 In managing these portfolios, IA attempts to avoid excessive concentration in individual sectors of the market, but may not be successful.
-Additionally, IA cannot control how concentrated the underlying ETFs are in specific sectors, issuers, countries, regions, asset classes, etc. For instance, some of the ETFs are concentrated in sectors such as: industrials (which could be adversely affected by changes in supply and demand for products and services, product obsolescence, changing economic conditions, claims for environmental damage and product liability) information technology (which could be affected by intense competition, rapid product obsolescence, and heavy dependence on intellectual property rights), financials (which could be affected by changes in government regulations, economic conditions, banking (which could be more susceptible to interest rate changes, adverse developments in the real estate market, fiscal, regulatory and monetary policy and general economic cycles) and utilities (which is subject to significant government regulation and oversight, and could be adversely affected by increases in fuel and operating costs, rising costs of financing capital construction and the cost of complying with regulation).
+Additionally, IA cannot control how concentrated the underlying ETFs are in specific sectors, issuers, countries, regions, asset classes, etc. For instance, some of the ETFs are concentrated in sectors such as: industrials (which could be adversely affected by changes in supply and demand for products and services, product obsolescence, changing economic conditions, claims for environmental damage and product liability) information technology (which could be affected by intense competition, rapid product obsolescence, and heavy dependence on intellectual property rights), financials (which could be affected by changes in government regulations, economic conditions, interest rates, credit rating downgrades, decreased liquidity in credit markets, and cyberattacks and security malfunctions), banking (which could be more susceptible to interest rate changes, adverse developments in the real estate market, fiscal, regulatory and monetary policy and general economic cycles) and utilities (which is subject to significant government regulation and oversight, and could be adversely affected by increases in fuel and operating costs, rising costs of financing capital construction and the cost of complying with regulation).